Gold Fingers PCB Circuit Board

 As increasing amounts of technology rely on gold fingers, it is crucial to have them plated and tested to the highest standards.
 Only this way can you ensure maximum performance without fail from the tech products that use circuit boards.
 At JingHongYi PCB (HK) Co., Limited, we provide PCBs of the highest quality for customers in various industries.

 Gold Fingers PCB Manufacturing Service in China

 What materials are used to manufacture gold fingers?

 Gold fingers are manufactured from flash gold, which is one of the hardest golds around.
 The specifications to make gold fingers must be precise.
 Their thickness must be in the range of 3Us to 50Us.
-Flash gold is used because its high level of harness ensures that it will have a long working life without a need for repair.
+Flash gold is used because its high level of harness ensures that it will have a long working life without repair.